shanurwan/Will-I-be-okay-at-60/README.md

 A production-ready ML pipeline that predicts retirement readiness score for Malaysians using financial, medical, and psychological features.

+## Problem Statement

+As more Malaysians face retirement without adequate planning, this ML pipeline serves as a decision-support system.
+It helps assess whether a person readiness score for retirement at 60 based on:

+- Financial savings
+- Health status
+- Mental well-being
+- Family burden
+- Lifestyle (Upcoming)

 ---

 ## Data